Are your savings and investments suitable for you today and your future plans?

 Finally, it is also essential to reassess your portfolio on a regular basis and adjust the strategy accordingly.
 Market conditions change and asset prices rise and fall, affecting your original weightings and leaving you with an unbalanced portfolio which will change the portfolio risk.

-So, for peace of mind, you need to get your appetite for risk assessed objectively and matched to the optimum investment portfolio; diversify across assets markets and investment views, ensure your assets are in a tax-efficient structure, and carry out annual reviews.
+For peace of mind, you need to get your appetite for risk assessed objectively and matched to the optimum investment portfolio; diversify across asset classes, regional markets and investment views, ensure your assets are in a tax-efficient structure, and carry out annual reviews.

 All advice received from Blevins Franks is personalised and provided in writing.
 This article, however, should not be construed as providing any personalised taxation or investment advice.